There’s mystery afoot! A treasured mystery, that is.

 Having lived in south Louisiana’s bayous for so long, Lafitte had also become an expert with the naval operations and common routes of port ships in the Mississippi River and its inlets.
 This would later be used to his great advantage.

 The smuggling operations of the well-known privateer eventually came to a screeching halt, though, when the United States began enforcing the embargo in New Orleans city limits some time after the act passed.
 Forced to leave the city, Lafitte decided to set up shop on a small island in Barataria Bay, about 40 miles south of New Orleans, to continue his smuggling ways.
 Lafitte knew that his new business outfit was hidden well enough that U.S. officials wouldn’t be able to find him.
 With his business carrying on and continuing to grow, so did his wealth.

-Tensions were high during this time between the United States and Great Britain, thus creating the War of 1812.
-For good reason, the United States was on edge about who they could trust, and Jean Lafitte was at the top of that list.
-The infamous smuggler was still seen as a criminal in the eyes of the United States.
+Tensions were high during this time between the United States and Great Britain, creating the War of 1812 and forcing the United States to be on edge about who they could and could not trust.
+Because of his track record and reputation, Jean Lafitte was still seen as a criminal in the eyes of the United States.